-This OHMP has been prepared by SLR Consulting Limited on behalf of the Applicant.
-The OHMP is intended as a precursor to a more detailed Habitat Management Plan (HMP), which would be produced and agreed with THC, in consultation with NatureScot and SEPA, post consent, prior to the commencement of construction.
-It is anticipated that the production and agreement of the detailed HMP would be secured via planning condition.
+This combined OHMP has been prepared by SLR Consulting Limited on behalf of the Applicants.
+The OHMP is intended as a precursor to a more detailed Habitat Management Plan (HMP), which would be produced and agreed with THC, in consultation with NatureScot and SEPA post consent, prior to the commencement of construction.
+It is anticipated that the production and agreement of the detailed combined HMP would be secured via planning conditions under each of the consents if Balmeanach and Ben Sca Redesign Wind Farms were approved.

 This OHMP has been prepared with reference to relevant HMP, peatland restoration and forestry guidance^{1,2,3,4,5,6}.
-It is acknowledged that NatureScot published new guidance on
+It is acknowledged that NatureScot published new guidance on peatlands7 in June 2023 (revised in November 2023), as such the OHMP also references this guidance.